neutrons/multiphonon/README.md

     $ cd multiphonon/tests && py.test -m "not needs_mantid and not needs_ipywe"

-If mantid was installed, you can run all tests by
+If mantid and ipywe were installed, you can run all tests by

     $ py.test